apple/foundationdb/documentation/sphinx/source/api-ruby.rst

     .. method:: FutureNil.wait() -> nil

         For a :class:`FutureNil` object returned by :meth:`Transaction.commit` or :meth:`Transaction.on_error`, you must call :meth:`FutureNil.wait`, which will return ``nil`` if the operation succeeds or raise an :exc:`FDB::Error` if an error occurred.
 Failure to call :meth:`FutureNil.wait` on a returned :class:`FutureNil` object means that any potential errors raised by the asynchronous operation that returned the object *will not be seen*, and represents a significant error in your code.

+.. class:: Int64Future
+    This type is a future integer.

 .. _ruby streaming mode: